Sperm donation

+Sperm donation should be distinguished from "shared parenthood" where the male who provides the sperm used to conceive a baby agrees to participate in the child's upbringing.
+Where a sperm donor provides their sperm in order for it to be used to father a child for a female with whom they have little or no further contact, it is a form of third party reproduction.

-Sperm may be donated by the donor directly to the intended recipient woman or through a sperm bank or fertility clinic.
+Sperm may be donated by the donor directly to the intended recipient or through a sperm bank or fertility clinic.
 Pregnancies are usually achieved by using donor sperm in assisted reproductive technology (ART) techniques which include artificial insemination (either by intracervical insemination (ICI) or intrauterine insemination (IUI) in a clinic, or intravaginal insemination at home).
 Less commonly, donor sperm may be used in in vitro fertilization (IVF).
 See also "natural insemination" below.
-The primary recipients of donor sperm are single women, lesbian couples, and heterosexual couples with male infertility.
+The primary recipients of donor sperm are single women and lesbian couples, but the process may also be useful to heterosexual couples with male infertility.

-Donor sperm and 'fertility treatments' using donor sperm may be obtained at a sperm bank or fertility clinic.
+Donor sperm and "fertility treatments" using donor sperm may be obtained at a sperm bank or fertility clinic.
 Sperm banks or clinics may be subject to state or professional regulations, including restrictions on donor anonymity and the number of offspring that may be produced, and there may be other legal protections of the rights and responsibilities of both recipient and donor.
-Some sperm banks, either by choice or regulation, limit the amount of information available to potential recipients; a desire to obtain more information on donors is one reason why recipients may choose to use a known donor or private donation (i.e., a de-identified donor).
+Some sperm banks, either by choice or regulation, limit the amount of information available to potential recipients; a desire to obtain more information on donors is one reason why recipients may choose to use a known donor or private donation (i.e. a de-identified donor).

 Laws

-A sperm donor is generally not intended to be the legal or de jure father of a child produced from his sperm.
+A sperm donor is generally not intended to be the legal or de jure father of a child produced from their sperm.
 The law may however, make implications in relation to legal fatherhood or the absence of a father.
 The law may also govern the fertility process through sperm donation in a fertility clinic.
-It may make provision as to whether a sperm donor may be anonymous or not, and it might give an adult donor conceived offspring the right to trace his or her biological father.
+It may make provision as to whether a sperm donor may be anonymous or not, and it might give an adult donor conceived offspring the right to trace their biological father.

-In the past it was considered that the method of insemination was crucial to determining the legal responsibility of the male as the father.
+In the past, it was considered that the method of insemination was crucial to determining the legal responsibility of the male as the father.
 A recent case (see below 'Natural Insemination') has held that it is the purpose, rather than the method of insemination which will determine responsibility.